leonrode/better-joystick/README.md

 ## Installation

-Better Joystick can be installed through the Library Manager in the Arduino IDE.
+Better Joystick can be installed through the Library Manager in the Arduino IDE. (issue posted, will be hopefully added soon :D)

 ## Usage